Arnold45202/weatherApi/README.md

 # Weather checking Api
-Hey, I built this website to check the current weather and the current date, the emoji would change based on what temparture etc
+Hey, I built this website to learn the way of building a website by getting real time data by an API

 ![image](https://github.com/Arnold45202/weatherApi/assets/143671110/a99fc386-00c3-4d35-be2b-02a40842a278)